Shaws Bay Precinct

 Funding partners: Ballina Shire Council, Office of Environment and Heritage, Department of Industry - Lands.

 Action 2: Dredging

 Objective: Reduce infilling and improve water circulation.

-Funding partners: Ballina Shire Council, Department of Industry - Lands, Office of Environment and Heritage.
+Funding partners: Ballina Shire Council and the Office of Environment and Heritage.

 Action 3: Improve Compton Drive Foreshore